In this series of articles, we take five minutes to chat with a member of the TeamBonding team so you can get an idea of the sort of people we are.

-In this second installment we talk to Sam, our new Marketing Manager, about scary movies, country dancing, and herding cats… all the things that make for one stellar marketing genius, right?
+In this second installment, we talk to Sam, our Director of Marketing, about scary movies, country dancing, and herding cats… all the things that make for one stellar marketing genius, right?

 How long have you been here?